HewlettPackard/swarm-learning/examples/README.md

 NOTE: Spire based example is automated and doesn't need any certificates to be generated.
 Spire agent and server containers will manage the certificates internally.
 </blockquote>

-A certificate generation utility (`gen-cert`) is provided with each example to enable users to run the examples quickly.
+A certificate generation utility (`gen-cert`) is provided with each example to enable users to run the examples quickly, using self-signed certificates.
 ``` {#CODEBLOCK_WLX_CZN_WWB}
 ./swarm-learning/examples/utils/gen-cert -h
 Usage: gen-cert -e EXAMPLE-NAME -i HOST-INDEX